Julie Spence: Charity work

 Spence is currently an ambassador for the charity SkillForce, and a trustee of Ormiston Families, an East of England charity which endeavours to give young people a better chance in life.
 She is also the Cambridge branch chair of Wellbeing of Women, a charity which raises money to fund research into conditions which impact on the lives of women and babies..

 In April 2018, she became the patron of Cambridgeshire Search and Rescue (Registered Charity No. 111862).

 Awards

-Spence was appointed an OBE in the Queen's 2006 Birthday Honours for the following reasons:
+Spence was appointed an OBE in the Queen's 2006 Birthday Honours on the following grounds: